marcmagus/yoku-randomizer-tracker/README.md

 ### Archipelago (Server)

 If you are playing the [Archipelago based Randomizer](https://git.makuluni.com/Archipelago/YokuArchipelagoMod) autotracking is now supported in PopTracker using the Archipelago protocol.
 Click "AP" at the top of the window and supply the credentials for the Archipelago slot you want to track.

+The locations for Leash Sootling (converts Leash to Sootling on a Leash) and Ceremony Instruments are not automatically tracked.
+You should be able to manually clear those locations or collect those items if you want them displayed.

 ### UAT (Local)